 In the north transept of Westminster Abbey is a black and white marble monument to William Cavendish, Duke of Newcastle (1593-1676) and his wife Margaret (1623?-1673).
 This was erected in his lifetime and is by sculptor Grinling Gibbons.

-The recumbent effigies show the Duke in his robes lying on a rush mattress wearing the chain of the Order of the Garter and holding a baton and the Duchess holding an open book, a pen-case and ink horn, in reference to her prolific literary output.
+The recumbent effigies show the Duke in his armour and robe wearing his wig and coronet, lying on a rush mattress, wearing the chain of the Order of the Garter and holding a baton, and the Duchess in an ermine-edged robe holding an open book, a pen-case and ink horn (ink pot), in reference to her prolific literary output.
 There is an heraldic achievement at the top, with a lion and a bull for supporters and a snake for a crest.
 The coats of arms are: "three bucks heads caboshed" (for Cavendish) quartering "a fess between three crescents" (for Ogle).

 At either side of the lower inscription panel is Roman armour and military trophies, with a further shield of the above arms and one of the Lucas arms: "a fess between six annulets" [rings].
 On the south end of the tomb base are carved seven large books.